jxhe/struct-learning-with-flow/README.md

 EMNLP 2018
 ```

-The code performs unsupervised structure learning with flow, specifically on Markov structure and dependency structure.
+The code performs unsupervised structure learning on language, specifically to learn Markov structure and dependency structure.

 Please concact junxianh@cs.cmu.edu if you have any questions.